 Document the following:

-• The starting temperature of your solar oven
+• The starting temperature of your solar oven.

-• Did both s'mores melt?
+• Did both S’mores melt?

-• What did you learn about this solar project?
+• What did you learn from this experience?

 Eligibility: